RockefellerArchiveCenter/dm-transfer-workflow/file_review.md

 If no viruses are found, transfer the FA# folder containing all SIPs to the `X:Drive/Processing/Disk Images` folder using TeraCopy.

 - Prepare the files for transfer.
 Cut and paste the files from the BitCurator Machine onto the transfer hard drive.
-- Reconnect transfer hard drive to a computer with access to the X:Drive.
+- Reconnect the transfer hard drive to a computer with access to the X:Drive.
 - Use TeraCopy to move the files.
 Open TeraCopy, confirm options:
   - Ensure **Timestamps** is checked
   - Ensure **Verify files after transfer** is checked